-I have fined out the inedical and emergency contact information section above fully, accurately and to the best of my ability and I certify that there is no medic cal or health condition that I have not reported herein.
-Name of Parent/Guardian (Please Print) • Parent/Guardian Signature Date
+I have filled out the medical and emergency contact in best of my ability and I certify that there is no medical •

+Name of Parent/Guardian (Please Print)

+Parent/Guardian Signature Date

 Suggested Packing List

 [This packing list should be inclusive of all items recommended for participation in the Trip and should be as detailed as possible.
 These items may include but are not limited to the following: specific types of clothing and accessories appropriate for weather, planned activities and terrain; backpacks/small travel bags; bug spray; sunscreen; leisure items; toiletries; personal items; rain gear; footwear.]